Gratitude post day 15: The power of gratitude.

 It was at this point, in desperate prayer I sought guidance to pull myself out of this hole I had slowly fallen into.
 In my anguish the thought came "you were writing gratitude posts when Madie died and continued sharing them for some time after she died.
 This saved you emotionally during that time period.
 You need to do this again, and you need to share it publicly, because that is what works best for you."
 As I have thought about this I realize for me I spend more time pondering on what I'm grateful for when I share it publicly.

 I decided to do it and committed in my heart to at least 30 days.
 Surprisingly within a week I found that my thoughts were focused more on looking for what I was grateful for so I would have something meaningful to write about the next day.
 A few days later I was struggling to decide what I should share because I had several to choose between.
 I realized the bitterness, loneliness and feelings of despair had diminished immensely, replaced with peace and happy moments.
 I am still in awe of the shift, because it's been so profound for me personally.
+I found this quote yesterday, which inspired my writing about gratitude today.

 "It might sound contrary to the wisdom of the world to suggest that one who is burdened with sorrow should give thanks to God.
 But those who set aside the bottle of bitterness and lift instead the goblet of gratitude can find a purifying drink of healing, peace, and understanding."